Team capabilities

 Responding to an “urgent” email conversation

 Don’t just react to an urgent request.
-Start by defining a due date and reminding the sender that priority work is currently being performed.
+Start by defining a due date and reminding the sender prioritized work is currently being performed.

 For example, you might reply: